Upgrading

 If you have a large and active database then there are advantages to upgrading with, for example, setting a timeout to avoid locking a table and possibly causing a deadlock - effectively bringing the system to a halt.

 The upgrade system is simple and straightforward.
 It's integrated into each version of DBMail ensuring the database schema is up to date.
-PostgreSQL, MySQL, Oracle and SQLite plus compatible databases are supported thanks to libzdb the small, easy to use Open Source Database Connection Pool Library.
+PostgreSQL, MySQL and SQLite plus compatible databases are supported thanks to libzdb the small, easy to use Open Source Database Connection Pool Library.

 Automatic upgrades only work with the default table prefix, if you have changed the prefix you will need to apply any updates manually.